Pete Postlethwaite: Activism

 Postlethwaite appeared as a taxi driver in a political broadcast for the Labour Party during the 1997 general election, and marched in London against the Iraq War in 2003.

 In his later years, Postlethwaite was vocal in calling for action on climate change, and installed a wind turbine in his garden; he wrote in The Sun, "The stakes [of climate change] are very, very high.
 They're through the roof.
 How could we willingly know that we're going into extinction ... and let it happen?"
 At the UK premiere of The Age of Stupid in 2009, he told then-Secretary of State for Energy and Climate Change Ed Miliband that he would return his OBE and vote for any party other than Labour if the Kingsnorth coal-fired power station was given the go-ahead by the Labour government.

 Personal life

 Postlethwaite lived in West Itchenor before moving near Bishop's Castle.
-He was a lifelong supporter of Liverpool FC.
+He was a lifelong supporter of Liverpool F.C.
 He began a relationship with former BBC producer Jacqueline Morrish in 1987, and they were married in 2003 at St Nicholas' Church in West Itchenor.
-They had a son, actor Billy Postlethwaite (born 1989), and a daughter, Lily Postlethwaite (born 1996).
+They had a son, actor Billy Postlethwaite (born in 1989), and a daughter (born in 1996).